najia096/AI-Models-Hugging-Face/README.md

-# Text and Image Generation with Hugging Face Models
+# Image Captioning and Text Generation with Hugging Face Models

 Welcome to our repository!
 This repository contains Python scripts that demonstrate text generation and image captioning using Hugging Face models.
 We provide two scripts: